Ion Agârbiceanu: PNR recruitment and World War I

 Agârbiceanu was condemned by the loyalist leaders of his church for his defection, and "endured unimaginable hardships" as a result, having special trouble in providing for his children.
 For a while, he felt depressed and "entirely unsupported", preparing his and his family's emigration to America.
 He continued to write at a steady pace in his places of exile, completing as many as eight books during wartime (all of which were to be published in later years), and returning as a contributor to Neamul Românesc, published out of Iași.
-After having been evicted from the newly formed Ukrainian People's Republic in August 1917, the Agârbiceanu family found shelter with in Borogani village, near Leova in Bessarabia.
+After having been evicted from the newly formed Ukrainian People's Republic later in 1917, the Agârbiceanu family found shelter with in Borogani village, near Leova in Bessarabia (which, though peopled by Romanian speakers, was still governed as a Russian Governorate).
 They occupied rooms in a manor owned by the Macrea family, with an understanding that they would spend the winter.
-The October Revolution soon broke out, and they made their way back to Moldavia, where Ion became a military chaplain for the Hârlău-based Romanian Volunteer Corps in Russia.
+According to one report by Ovid Țopa, who was serving in the Bessarabian Directorate for Schools and Churches, he and other Romanian activists obtained that Agârbiceanu be assigned as priest to an Orthodox church in downtown Chișinău; none of his parishioners was ever aware that he was a Catholic.
+The October Revolution soon broke out, and the Agârbiceanus made their way back to Moldavia, where Ion became a military chaplain for the Hârlău-based Romanian Volunteer Corps in Russia.
 In December, Bessarabia proclaimed self-rule as the Moldavian Democratic Republic, and began the process of Romanianizing its educational system.
 In that context, Agârbiceanu was formally presented with an offer to take up a teaching job of one of the Bessarabian high schools.
 In January 1918, at a time when Bessarabia could embark on its merger into Romania, Agârbiceanu joined Nichifor Crainic, Ion Minulescu, Radu D. Rosetti, Mihail Sadoveanu, Mihail Sorbul and various other writing professionals in calling for the cultural unification of all Romanian-inhabited regions.